arnabisaha/US_bikeshare_data_analysis/README.md

 Overview:
 -------------------------------------------
 This project analyzes the bike-share data of US from [Motivate](https://www.motivateco.com/) for popular cities Washington, New York, and Chicago; and then shows various statistics according to filter chosen by user.
-It also shows visual statistics and individual travel data if the user want to see it.

 Moreover after seeing statistics of a particular station, the user can restart the program to see the statistics of another station or same station with different filters.